Lzx8035/WorldWise-App/README.md

 - useNavigate
 - Navigate component

-To learn:

-- useLocation
-- useRoutes
-- Outlet

-# and also context API
+## and also context API

+combine it with useReducer :)

 and also CSS Module